Our old alums tell their Experiences TEFL in Spain!

 Live the best time of your life and come to Madrid.

-Victoria Cristina Salas – TEFL Class of November.
+Victoria Cristina Salas – TEFL in Spain Class of November

 The staff at Canterbury is very friendly and will help you with any questions that you may have.
 The library at Canterbury has a variety of materials that will you help you prepare for your classes.
 I use some of the books at the library as well as some English books that I brought from home.
 I recommend using Raymond Murphy’s textbooks and all levels of the English File textbooks.

 There are also many activities and excursions that Canterbury plans.
 You are not obligated to go on any of these excursions, but I must say that I recommend doing so.